 - Therapy sessions in the home and community approximately 3 times per week at times that are convenient for the family

-- Anger management, communication, decision making and social skills training for the child
+- Anger management, communication, decision-making and social-skill training for the child

 - Guidance for parents/caregivers on managing suicide risk, physical aggression, runaway behavior and other symptoms